XiaoMi/mace/README.md

 [中文](README_zh.md)

 **Mobile AI Compute Engine** (or **MACE** for short) is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
-The design is focused on the following
+The design focuses on the following
 targets:
 * Performance
   * The runtime is highly optimized with NEON, OpenCL and Hexagon, and [Winograd algorithm](https://arxiv.org/abs/1509.09308) is introduced to speed up the convolution operations.
-Except for the inference speed, the initialization speed is also intensively optimized.
+Besides the fast inference speed, the initialization part is also intensively optimized to be faster.
 * Power consumption
-  * Chip dependent power options like big.LITTLE scheduling, Adreno GPU hints are included as advanced API.
+  * Chip dependent power options like big.LITTLE scheduling, Adreno GPU hints are included as advanced APIs.
 * Responsiveness
-  * UI responsiveness gurantee is sometimes obligatory when runing a model.
+  * UI responsiveness guarantee is sometimes obligatory when running a model.
     Mechanism like automatically breaking OpenCL kernel into small units is introduced to allow better preemption for the UI rendering task.
 * Memory usage and library footprint
-  * Graph level memory allocation optimization and buffer reuse is supported.
+  * Graph level memory allocation optimization and buffer reuse are supported.
     The core library tries to keep minium external dependencies to keep the library footprint small.
 * Model protection
-  * Model protection is one the highest priority feature from the beginning of the design.
+  * Model protection is the highest priority feature from the beginning of the design.
 Various techniques are introduced like coverting models to C++ code and literal obfuscations.
 * Platform coverage
   * A good coverage of recent Qualcomm, MediaTek, Pinecone and other ARM based chips.
-CPU runtime is also compitable with most POSIX systems and archetectures with limited performance.
+CPU runtime is also compatible with most POSIX systems and archetectures with limited performance.

 ## Getting Started